Yug34/megalith/src/content/blog/better-testing.md

 ### Enter: Assertions

-When we write code, we tend to make reasonable assumptions about the environment we are writing the code in.
+When we write code, we tend to make reasonable assumptions about the code and the environment we are writing the code in.

-We enforce the code that we write to
+These assumptions could be about the state of your system, the data within the system and how it permeates through, what functions expect as input and are expected to output, their interfacing, and so on.

+Sometimes, these assumptions are wrong and this results in developer errors.

+Assertions are a way to enforce correctness into your code, and do it such that your code itself screams at you when it is doing something you didn't expect it to, or when it is working with something you did not expect it to.

+This also results in a subtle difference in the way that you think of testing:
+- With unit tests, you think about, and account for edge cases and make sure they are handled properly.
+- With assertions, you define the happy path of the software directly, and anytime the code diverges from it, it will automatically complain.

+Here's a very simple example of an assertion in action:

 ```ts
 type Foo = {